 While statistics vary by country, there is consistent evidence that men are more likely to get cancer, and die from it, compared to women.
-According to the Canadian Cancer Society’s Canadian Cancer Statistics 2017 publication, the lifetime probability of developing cancer is 49% for men and 45% for women, and the probability of dying from cancer is 28% for men and 24% for women.
+According to the Canadian Cancer Society, the lifetime probability of developing cancer is relatively the same for men and women, but 53% of all cancer deaths are expected to occur among males.

-The top three most diagnosed cancers for men are: prostate, colorectal, and lung.
+The top three most diagnosed cancers for men are: lung, colorectal, and prostate.
 While they each have their own specific risk factors, a diet high in vegetables and fruit and low in fat and red meat can help lower risk for all three cancer types.
 Maintaining an active lifestyle and healthy weight, quitting smoking, and lowering alcohol consumption can also mitigate risk.